3arii/MDDB/README.md

 2- Configure it, create a new user or keep on using root which isn't reccomended.
 Then change the first lines in MDDB.py to however you have configured it.
 You can now freely use MDDB.

-THank you for using my project any addition is more than welcome and hopefully I was able to help you.
+Thank you for using my project any addition is more than welcome and hopefully I was able to help you.